freenas/freenas-docs/userguide/system.rst

 * :ref:`System Dataset` configures the location where logs and reporting graphs are stored

+* :ref:`System Reporting` contains settings to customize some of the reporting tools.

 * :ref:`Alert Services` configures services used to notify the administrator about system events.